abduljabar5/Horiseon-Challenge-1/README.md

 # <Horiseon-Challenge-1>

-## Description

-this project is to fix any issues with this website. this includes thing that are noticeable like links not working and things that dont effect the users expericence.
-I did this so anyone who is navigating the website or souorce can do so with as little truoble as possible. i did this by implamenting changes to the HTML and CSS files. during this project, i learned a few things like how to a link and how hard understanding the html file was when everything is taged in<div>.
+This project was a little tricky, but what kept me motivated was the little changes I saw happen to the website as I fixed some issues.
+The purpose of this project was to fix any issues with this website.
+This includes things that are noticeable like links not working and things that don't affect the user's experience.
+I did this so anyone navigating the website or source can do so with as little trouble as possible.
+I did this by implementing changes to the HTML and CSS files.
+During this project, I learned a few things like how to add a link and how hard understanding the HTML file was when everything is tagged in<div>.
-Provide a short description explaining the what, why, and how of your project.
-Use the following questions as a guide:

 - What was your motivation?
 - Why did you build this project?
 (Note: the answer is not "Because it was a homework assignment.")